Dudleya brevifolia: Conservation

-Dudleya brevifolia is a high conservation priority because it exists only in these 5 locations (listed by decreasing average yearly population): Torrey Pines State Reserve, Carmel Mountain (on multiple sites), Crest Canyon, Skeletal Canyon, and Torrey Pines Extension.
-The total habitat outside of the Torrey Pines State Reserve that contains this species was estimated at just 2,667 square meters.
+Dudleya brevifolia is a high conservation priority because it exists only in these 5 locations (listed by decreasing average yearly population): Torrey Pines State Natural Reserve, Carmel Mountain (on multiple sites), Crest Canyon, Skeletal Canyon, and Torrey Pines Extension.
+The total habitat outside of Torrey Pines State Natural Reserve that contains this species was estimated at just 2,667 square meters.

 Endangered species

 Dudleya brevifolia is currently listed as an endangered species by the state of California and by the California Native Plant Society.

 Dudleya blochmaniae subsp. brevifolia was listed as an endangered species by the U.S. Fish and Wildlife Service in January 1982.
 In October 1996 they withdrew federal protection as an endangered species, citing the threats to the species had diminished and that it was a "covered species" within the Multiple Species Conservation Program (MSCP) of southern San Diego County.